Calebroe/Calebroe/README.md

 - **Other Skills**: RESTful API Design, Agile Methodologies, Continuous Integration and Deployment (CI/CD)

 ## 🚀 Projects
 - **[Gimble Todo](https://github.com/Calebroe/Gimble-Todo)**: A Vue.js and Firebase based task management application.
 This project showcases my skills in full-stack development, including frontend, backend, and database management.
+Currently in development
-- **[Other Project Name]**: Brief description of another project that highlights your skills.
+- **[Anchor Up Fitness](https://github.com/Calebroe/)**: Fitness tracking website where users can compete with their friends, create challenges to share with one another, and track their personal fitness journey.

 ## 🌟 Achievements
 - Successfully implemented multiple full-stack applications.